Adelândia: Political Information

 The number of registered voters was 1971 (09/06/2004) while the mayor was Mauricio Martins de Freitas), vice-mayor (Adma Duarte Gomes e Silva), and there were 09 council members.

 The ex-mayor Lourival de Assis Lobo (1951-2007) was the first independent mayor of the city and the emancipator.
 His first lady was D. Luciene Rocha Malheiros Lobo.

-He had nine descendants in his lineage: Fabio Lobo, Renata Lobo, Patricia Lobo, Elmo Lobo, Lourival Filho, Raphael Lobo and Yuri Lobo.
+He had seven descendants in his lineage: Fabio Lobo, Renata Lobo, Patricia Lobo, Elmo Lobo, Lourival Filho, Raphael Lobo and Yuri Lobo.

 The economy

 The economy is based on cattle raising and growing of corn, bananas, and beans.
 There is also some wood extraction and transformation.

 The size of the cattle herd was 12,331 head.